 - Fresh ground pepper to taste

-- In a Dutch oven, melt 3 tablespoons butter over medium heat.
+In a Dutch oven, melt butter over medium heat.
 Add the onions and cook, stirring for a few minutes, or until onions are soft and translucent.
 Add the garlic and cook and stir for another minute.
 Add the flour and cook for 2 minutes.
-Slowly pour in the chicken stock, whisking as you add it.
+Slowly pour in the chicken broth, whisking as you add it.
 Turn up heat to medium-high and and cook the mixture until it comes to a boil, whisking occasionally.
 Reduce heat to low and simmer for about 2 or 3 minutes until it begins to thicken.
 Add the broccoli and place the cover on the Dutch oven.
 Cook for 25 minutes or until broccoli is very tender.

 - Return the pot to the stove and over low heat, add the milk and cream and simmer for 5 minutes.
 Add the cheddar and Velveeta cheese and cook and stir until cheese is completely melted.
 Add salt and taste.
 Season with additional salt, if needed, and pepper to taste.